bpjfarias/tibians-quiz/README.md

 - Show the results page with the sum of the points

-- Use the data atributte (data-*) from HTML to give alternatives style information to the components
+- Use the data atributte (data-*) from HTML to give differents styles informations to the components

 - Create lambda servers with Next.js to up a endpoint